ddsteig/work-scheduler/pseudo.md

 When I click the timeblock:
     I can input text,
         I can click an icon to save text to local storage.
+        If I click it again, it will clear it from local storage.